The In-Depth Guide to Bitcoin That Won’t Leave You Frustrated

 Bob then authenticates the transaction by:

-- Applying the hash algorithm to the message.
-This leaves him with Hash A.
+- Applying the hash algorithm to the message, giving him Hash A.

 - Decrypting the digital signature Alice created using Alice’s public key.
-This leaves him with Hash B.
+This gives him Hash B.

 Since both hashes were derived from the same message, they should be the same.
-If they are, it proves that the message wasn’t tampered with.
+If they are, it proves that nobody tampered with the message.
 And since Bob was able to decrypt the hashed message using Alice’s public key, and Alice is the only one with access to her private key, it also ensures that the message came from her.

 Another potential problem with a decentralized network like Bitcoin is storage.